JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-ktor-sqldelight.md

 [expected and actual declarations](multiplatform-connect-to-apis.md).

 1. Create an abstract factory for database drivers.
-To do this, in `shared/src/commonMain/kotlin`, create a `com.jetbrains.handson.kmm.shared.cache` package and a `DatabaseDriverFactory` class inside:
+To do this, in `shared/src/commonMain/kotlin`, create the `com.jetbrains.handson.kmm.shared.cache` package and the `DatabaseDriverFactory` class inside:

    ```kotlin
    package com.jetbrains.handson.kmm.shared.cache